The64thGamer/cheeseepedia/content/mqopqno2m6gza1pc/content.md

 ## Summary

-This show was created to introduce the Chuck E. Cheese characters for ShowBiz Pizza Place locations that received {{< wiki-link "Concept Unification" >}}.
+This show was created to introduce the Chuck E. Cheese characters for ShowBiz Pizza Place locations that received [Concept Unification].

 ## Segment List